Marmelodov/PromptCrafter-API/docs/tutorials/create-prompt.md

 # Tutorial: Save a prompt

-This guide walks through how to save a prompt to PromptCrafter API.
+Save a prompt to your library by sending a `POST /prompts` request.
 Prompts are the API's core resource, storing reusable instructions for generative AI models like GPT-4o and Claude.
 Saving prompts allows you to build an organized, searchable prompt library with which you can:

 - **Automate content creation**: Design prompts for a marketing app that draft blog posts in your brand’s voice, then retrieve them by ID to generate articles in the same style every time without rewriting instructions.
 - **Build a prompt evaluation suite**: Run systematic experiments to determine the best prompt for a job like sentiment analysis.
 Tag related prompts (e.g., `sentiment-v1` and `sentiment-v2`) to programmatically test them across AI models and measure which version produces the most accurate outputs.